I've been neglecting my blog, but just a quick note to mention that my latest talk at JavaOne, DSLs with Groovy, is posted up on Slideshare.

 Enabling this is as simple as putting the below into your web.xml:

-In this entry, I discuss two more features of JSF Ajax support: the f:ajax tag's event attribute and listener attribute.
+Today we're going to talk about two features of JSF 2.0's f:ajax tag: the event attribute and the listener attribute.

 Web Development Tools